 - Charitable street collections (there is a separate policy for this) including those with one or two tables selling items which solely benefit the charity.

-- Generally consents will be granted for specified/fixed locations.
-In the case of mobile street traders where there is a genuine need to ply trade in many locations, being those who move from street to street but trade for less than 30 minutes at any one point and who don’t return to a similar trading position within 2 hours (e.g. an ice-cream van or fish & chip van), a general consent will be issued for a specified period of time.
+11. Generally consents will be granted for specified/fixed locations.
+In the case of mobile street traders where there is a genuine need to ply trade in many locations, being those who move from street to street but trade for less than 20 minutes at any one point and who don’t return to a similar trading position within 2 hours (e.g. an ice-cream van and bikes), a general consent will be issued for a specified period of time.
 General consents will only be issued for consent streets and not for prohibited locations.